awsdocs/amazon-mwaa-user-guide/doc_source/t-create-update-environment.md

 1. Check Apache Airflow configuration options\.
 If you're using Secrets Manager, verify that the key\-value pairs you specified as an Apache Airflow configuration option were configured correctly\.
 To learn more, see [Configuring an Apache Airflow connection using a Secrets Manager secret key](connections-secrets-manager.md)\.

 1. Check VPC network configuration\.
-To learn more, see [I tried creating an environment and it's stuck in the "Creating" state](#t-stuck-failure)\.
+To learn more, see [I tried to create an environment and it's stuck in the "Creating" state](#t-stuck-failure)\.

 1. Check execution role permissions\.
 An execution role is an AWS Identity and Access Management \(IAM\) role with a permissions policy that grants Amazon MWAA permission to invoke the resources of other AWS services \(such as Amazon S3, CloudWatch, Amazon SQS, Amazon ECR\) on your behalf\.
 Your [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) or [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk) also needs to be permitted access\.
 To learn more, see [Execution role](mwaa-create-role.md)\.